 Erika Higginbotham, M.S.

-In addition to her extensive teaching experience, Higginbotham served as co-chair of the Assistive Technology Special Interest Group (CIG) for the California Association for Postsecondary Education for Disability (CAPED) and was Regional Representative for the California Community Colleges Alternate Text Production Center (ATPC).
-She also served on the Advisory Board for McGraw-Hill Accessibility Higher Education.
+Her experience includes serving as coordinator and chair of the Disability Support Programs and Services department at San Diego Mesa College.
+As a faculty member, counselor, professor and adaptive computer technology specialist, she provides assistive technology services to students and consults on web accessibility and accessible online instruction.
+In addition to her extensive teaching and program management experience, she served as co-chair of the Assistive Technology Special Interest Group for the California Association for Post-secondary Education for Disability (CAPED) and regional representative for the California Community Colleges Alternate Text Production Center (ATPC).
+She also served on the advisory board for McGraw-Hill Accessibility Higher Education.
+These activities provide her with strong understanding of law and policies related to AT that she shares with students.

 S. Victoria Jaque, Ph.D.